Skip to Navigation

 About This Interview

-Mike Post was interviewed for nearly three hours in Burbank, CA. Post talked about his early interests in music and his formative years as a studio musician.
-He discussed his first big break in television as the musical director of the newly revamped The Andy Williams Show (1969-71), making him the youngest person to have that title at the time.
-He discussed his longtime partnership with Pete Carpenter and their collaborative efforts on many of the major dramatic shows of the 1970s and ‘80s.
-He spoke about his chance meeting with Stephen J. Cannell that led to his extensive work with Cannell and his colleagues Dick Wolf and Steven Bochco.
-He described the work of a television composer as someone who layers their art on another’s in a true spirit of collaboration.
-He outlined his compositions and memorable theme songs for such series as T he Rockford Files, Hill Street Blues, The Greatest American Hero, L.A.
+In his nearly three-hour Archive interview, Mike Post talks about his early interest in music and his formative years as a studio musician.
+He recalls his early successes as a music producer, including producing the first album for First Edition, the band that made Kenny Rogers famous and producing the number one hit "Classical Gas".
+He discusses his first big break in television as the musical director of the newly revamped The Andy Williams Show (1969-71), making him the youngest person to hold that title at the time.
+He recounts his longtime partnership with Pete Carpenter and their collaborative efforts on many of the major dramatic shows of the 1970s and '80s.
+He speaks about his chance meeting with Stephen J. Cannell that led to his extensive work with Cannell, Dick Wolf and Steven Bochco.
+Post describes the work of a television composer as someone who layers their art on another's in a true spirit of collaboration.
+He outlines his compositions and memorable theme songs for such series as T he Rockford Files, Hill Street Blues, The Greatest American Hero, L.A.
 Law, Cop Rock (theme by Randy Newman) and Law & Order.
-He was interviewed on May 25, 2005 by Stephen J. Abramson.
+Stephen J. Abramson conducted the interview on May 25, 2005 in Burbank, California.

 Related To This Video